Session Border Controllers Uncovered

 The increased usage of mobile Unified Communications and VoIP softphones that is evident in the our changing workplace will bring more and more mobile SIP endpoints (smartphones, tablets and other mobile communication devices) into the business communications environment and these need to be secured, managed and controlled effectively.
 The right SBC or UC phone system with incorporated SBC will be well equipped to handle the growing IP traffic that will be generated from the higher usage of VoIP and Unified Communication tools as businesses transform their communications as part of their digital transformation strategy.

-A couple more useful things to be aware of when it comes to what Session Border Controllers are is the guises they are available in.
+A few more useful things to be aware of when it comes to what Session Border Controllers are is the guises they are available in.
 Firstly, Voice carriers and SIP providers use SBCs within their infrastructure for exactly the same purposes as companies, i.e. to secure, route and measure the flow of information in and out of their networks.
 Just because your carrier has SBCs deployed does not mean that your business does not need to do the same.
 Your SBC deployment is designed to protect your communications infrastructure on the border of your network.

 Finally, when it comes to protecting your VoIP networks, you have two choices – one or more on-site hardware SBCs (depending on load & number of locations etcetera) or like us, a software based SBC.
 At pascom, all our latest phone system instances include a software SBC per default, meaning all our VoIP phone systems since pascom 18 deploy the latest in cloud VoIP technology.

 Given the increased adoption of IP communication platforms, the increased security and the demand for excellent customer experiences, it really is not a big surprise that SBC adoption is growing.
 At pascom, we recognised the need for SBCs in our cloud platform right from the get go and have since updated to our complete phone system infrastructure to include SBCs at the customer level for both cloud and on-premise solutions.
-As such, by choosing a pascom solution as part of your digital transformation strategy you will not only upgrade your business communications with all the essential, easy to use VoIP and UC tools, but will also benefit from higher security, more intelligent routing and greater more effective mobility.
+As such, by choosing a pascom solution as part of your digital transformation strategy you will not only upgrade your business communications with all the essential, easy-to-use VoIP and UC tools, but will also benefit from higher security, more intelligent routing and greater more effective mobility.

 Give the pascom team a call on +49 991 29691 201 to discuss your requirements and get started within minutes using our free cloud business VoIP phone system edition.